curl/everything-curl/cmdline-globbing.md

 ### Numerical ranges

-You can ask for a numerical range with [N-M] syntax.
-For example, you can ask for 100 images one by one that are named numerically:
+You can ask for a numerical range with [N-M] syntax, where N is the start index and it goes up to and including M. For example, you can ask for 100 images one by one that are named numerically:

     $ curl -O http://example.com/[1-100].png